rajtslegr/sm-fairplay/README.md

 1. Click the "Upload XLSX File" button to upload a file containing player statistics.
 2. Select players for team formation from the list of uploaded players.
 3. Optionally, add new players using the "Add New Player" input field and button.
-4. Click "Generate Teams" to create two optimally balanced teams.
+4. Click "Generate Teams" to create two optimally balanced teams using the built-in algorithm.
+5. Alternatively, click "AI Generate Teams" to use OpenAI to create balanced teams.
+   - If you haven't set an API key yet, a modal will appear prompting you to enter it.
+   - Your API key is stored securely in your browser's local storage.
-5. View the generated teams and their player statistics.
+6. View the generated teams and their player statistics.

-## Team Generation Algorithm
+## Team Generation Options

+### Standard Algorithm

 The application uses an advanced dynamic programming algorithm to create balanced teams: